Guttate psoriasis Signs, symptoms and Treatment

 - It is seen in more than half of the patients with guttate psoriasis.

-- Differential diagnosis includes cutaneous t cell lymphoma, lymphoid papulosis, parapsoriasis, pediatric syphilis.
+- Differential diagnosis includes cutaneous t cell lymphoma, lymphoid papulosis, parapsoriasis, and pediatric syphilis.
 All these diseases show increased t cell proliferation in the skin cells.

 - Throat cultures are done to diagnose streptococcal pharyngeal infections.